lonesome-data/titanic/README.md

 conda env create -f environment.yml
 ```

-This will create a new environment called titanic_environment.
+This will create a new environment called titanic_env.
 To activate the environment on OSX/Linux, execute

 ```
-source activate titanic_environment
+source activate titanic_env
 ```
 On Windows, execute

 ```
-activate titanic_environment
+activate titanic_env
 ```
 ### 4. Open your Jupyter notebook